all-solutions/PCBs/daly2mqtt.md

 If you are interested, please donate the corresponding amount including shipping.

+**Due to current problems caused by low quality PCBs from our supplier, no PCBs will be shipped until further notice.
+We are currently clarifying this with the PCB supplier.**

 [![Paypal link](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=E4WKQLHVGQPEY)

 If you have questions or also want a combined shipment of several different PCB's: https://discord.com/channels/1007020337482973254/1116077566139318412